This article describes CPU and memory overcommitment feature in PMO.

 - Memory: 1.5 MB virtual memory for 1MB physical memory on the hypervisor.
 Overcommitment ratio of 1.5:1

 PMO infrastructure view provides snapshot of resource allocations of your private cloud.

 CPU is a much more fluid resource than memory (which represents state).
 So a much higher overcommitment is possible with CPU without significant overhead.

-3. Platform9 Infrastructure View provides information on actual physical resource utilization across the datacenter.
-Possible overuse can be identified by monitoring Platform9 resource utilization statistics.
+The PMO Infrastructure view also provides information on actual physical resource utilization across all of your hypervisors.
+Possible overuse can be identified by monitoring the resource utilization statistics here.

 Thank you for the feedback.